German court convicts former concentration camp guard, 93

 BERLIN (AP) — A German court on Thursday convicted a 93-year-old former SS private of being an accessory to murder at the Stutthof concentration camp, where he served as a guard in the final months of World War II.
 He was given a two-year suspended sentence.

 Bruno Dey was convicted of 5,232 counts of accessory to murder by the Hamburg state court, news agency dpa reported.
 That is equal to the number of people believed to have been killed at Stutthof during his service there in 1944 and 1945.
-He also was convicted of one count of accessory to attempted murder.
+He also was convicted as an accessory to attempted murder.

-Because he was only 17, and later 18, at the time of his alleged crimes, Dey’s case was heard in juvenile court.
+Because he was 17 and 18 at the time of his alleged crimes, Dey’s case was heard in juvenile court.
 Prosecutors had called for a three-year sentence, while the defense sought acquittal.

+The judge said that, while Dey should have tried to avoid service at Stutthof, the sentence was appropriate to his guilt.

+“You were not yet grown up then, still so young in a time when a lack of conscience had seized a whole people as never before,” Meier-Goering said.

 The trial opened in October.
 Because of Dey’s age, court sessions were limited to two, two-hour sessions a week.
 Additional precautions also were taken to keep the case going through the height of the coronavirus pandemic.